Religion in France: Catholicism as a state religion

 Catholicism is the largest religion in France.
 During the pre-1789 Ancien Régime, France was traditionally considered the Church's eldest daughter, and the King of France always maintained close links to the Pope.
 However, the "Gallicanism" policy meant that the king selected bishops.

 French Wars of Religion (1562–1598)

 A strong Protestant population resided in France, primarily of Reformed confession.
-Most of the time, the government was against it, but there were times when it was tolerated more.
-These wars continued throughout the 16th century, with the 1572 St. Bartholomew's Day massacre as their apex, until the 1598 Edict of Nantes issued by Henry IV.
+The government usually opposed this but at times, tolerated more.
+This suppression continued throughout the 16th century, culminating in the St. Bartholomew's Day massacre, until the 1598 Edict of Nantes issued by Henry IV.

-For the first time, Huguenots were considered by the state as more than mere heretics.
+For the first time, the state considered Huguenots something other than mere heretics.
 The Edict of Nantes thus opened a path for secularism and tolerance.
-In offering general freedom of conscience to individuals, the edict offered many specific concessions to the Protestants, including amnesty and the reinstatement of their civil rights, including the right to work in any field or for the state and to bring grievances directly to the king.
+In addition to offering general freedom of conscience to subjects, the edict offered many specific concessions to the Huguenots, including amnesty and the reinstatement of their civil rights, the right to work for the state or in any field, and to bring grievances directly to the king.